 “The building is listed as a building of individual heritage significance,” architect Andrew Simpson says of this two-story structure in Melbourne.
 “There was very little scope to alter the exterior.”

-“To draw light and ventilation into what was a poorly oriented and deep footprint, an extensive number of operable skylights were introduced on the north- and south-facing roof pitches, and a large void connecting the floors was strategically positioned to also take advantage of this amenity,” Simpson says.
+Minimal interventions by architect Andrew Simpson allowed this former jam warehouse outside of Melbourne, Australia, to be turned into a family residence.
+"To draw light and ventilation into what was a poorly oriented and deep footprint, an extensive number of operable skylights were introduced on the north- and south-facing roof pitches, and a large void connecting the floors was strategically positioned to also take advantage of this amenity," Simpson says.
 American oak floorboards and Dulux paint were used throughout the property for continuity.

 “The fact that the external walls were built to the site’s boundary led to the solution of skylights as the one of the few means of introducing north light and good cross ventilation into the building,” Simpson continues.
 The hanging lights are from Artemide while the hotplates and cooktops are from Barazza.

 The kitchen, which also features an oven by Miele, is separated from an outdoor deck by an A14 sliding door by Centor.

 It’s important to confirm that there are no rotten columns, beams, or other damaged supporting elements before you buy a home.